 The central focus of my research interests lie within the boundaries of Mesopotamia (throughout the ages), but often extend to the Levant, Arabia Felix, Persia, The Caucasus, Hegaz, North Africa (+Magreb), Abyssinia, and Russia + Greek isles + the south Slavic nations.
 Those interests are in the development of Semitic languages and writing, literature, civilisation, and conquests (to name a few).
 Many non-Semitic languages and cultures of the regions defined above intrigue me as well!
 The curiosity never ends.
 So, that is why I aptly titled this blog Beyond Babylonia.
 I hope that satisfies the question.
 Furthermore, you will notice that in my header I’ve got two Cuneiform signs that adorn the “BE” and the “BA” — those are the actual syllabic signs for the “B-E” and the “B-A” in the Babylonian syllabary.

 (2) Now, about that austere caricature enthroned at the top of the blog.
 Who is he?
 And why, oh why, is he holding a pen like a spear?!

 For the time being, let’s just say he is the Mesopotamian counterpart of Clark Kent.

-In many Assyrian seals and reliefs, the god Ashur, is represented as an archer posed in a similar manner to my caricature…but he holds a bow and arrow, rather than steel artillery.
+In many Assyrian seals and reliefs, the god Ashur, is represented as an archer posed in a similar manner to my caricature…but he holds a bow and arrow, rather than steel artillery (retired version) or a pen (current version).
 It was necessary to reform my illustration a bit, to be fit for the future.
-The fear factor in him is only meant to intimidate opponents—his pistol actually operates in the same way as a sling-shot or bow.
-Also, those are not bullets.
-They are little pellets that resemble Cuneiform writing!
-How cute is that?!!
-However, this man means real business.
+The fear factor in him is only meant to intimidate opponents.
+Oh, and he is always fabulous.